 According to the ASPCA, there are an estimated 70 to 80 million dogs and 74 to 96 million cats owned in the United States.
 Approximately 37-47 percent of U.S. households have a dog, and 30-37 percent have a cat.
 The airlines have put rules in place to make the process as easy and painless as possible.
-Below is a summary of pet carriage rules for the top seven U.S. carriers.
+Below is a summary of pet carriage rules for the top 10 North American airlines.

-The Fort Worth, Texas-based carrier charges $200 for checked pets within and between the United States and Canada, Mexico, Central and South America and the Caribbean, and $150 to/from Brazil.
-It will cost you $125 to carry on a pet within and between the U.S. and Canada, Mexico, Central America, Colombia and the Caribbean.
+It will cost you $125 to carry on a pet within and between the U.S. and Canada, Mexico, Central America, Colombia, and the Caribbean.
 Checked pets are not allowed on flights to Hawaii.
 The airline does not charge for service animals.

 Kennels for checked pets must: display labels with the words "Live Animal" in 1-inch letters on the crate's top and on at least one side; have wheels that can be removed or made inoperable (applicable to wheeled kennels only); and display upright arrow labels indicating kennel's correct position (Delta Cargo can provide these labels).

 Chicago’s home-town airline charges $125 each way for a carry-on pet.
 It also requires a $125 service charge for each stopover of more than four hours within the U.S. or more than 24 hours outside of the U.S.

 Puppies traveling within the U.S. and Puerto Rico must be at least eight weeks old, while puppies weighing less than one pound must be at least 10 weeks old.
 The airline accepts brachycephalic breeds, but they must fly in a kennel one size bigger in reinforced crates.